8th Field Survey Squadron: Background and origins

-The second cornerstone of the success of the survey and mapping programmes was the high altitude (40,000 feet) medium scale mapping photography (Wild RC10 cameras 88.5 mm focal length – superwide angle), flown by No. 2 Squadron RAAF Canberra bombers on Operation Skai Piksa.
-Skai Piksa completed 90 percent of national coverage, mostly cloud free, in the first year 1973 and completed the task by the end of 1975.
+The second cornerstone of the success of the survey and mapping programmes was the high altitude (40,000 feet) medium scale mapping photography (Army Wild RC-10 cameras mainly 88.5 mm focal length – superwide angle), flown by No. 2 Squadron RAAF Canberra bombers on Operation Skai Piksa.
+Skai Piksa completed 90 percent of national coverage, mostly cloud free, in the first year 1973 and completed the main task by the end of 1975.
+Additional Skai Piksa photography was flown in 1981.
 RA Svy topographic surveyors planned the photography flight lines and provided quality assessments to ensure that the photography met the high technical standards for the subsequent mapping processes.
 The Corps also acquired substitute photography in some cloud areas after Operation Skai Piksa.

 On 26 June 1980 the Australian High Commissioner for PNG presented a complete three volume Atlas of the maps in the 1:100,000 series to the prime minister of PNG, Sir Julius Chan.
 The preface to this atlas states, in part: "The Royal Australian Survey Corps during and since World War II has been engaged almost continuously upon a programme of Survey and Mapping in PNG.
 The work has been undertaken with the assistance and co-operation of all Arms and Services of the Australian Defence Force, Papua New Guinea Defence Force, members of the National Mapping Bureau PNG, Division of National Mapping Australia, Royal Engineers Survey (UK), Royal Air Force (UK), Army Map Service United States Army, United States Navy, United States Air Force and numerous expatriate civilians in PNG and PNG Nationals who assisted survey parties in the field on a variety of supporting tasks in the jungles, swamps and mountain peaks of their Country....
 At a time when PNG is assuming a position of increasing prominence in the world and regional affairs, I hope this atlas of topographic maps will promote further understanding of the challenge of its environment and will contribute to the successful utilisation of its resources for the benefit of all its peoples and their neighbours."